tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 ---
-title: "Signature Authentication in the Internet Key Exchange Version 2 (IKEv2) using ML-DSA"
+title: "Signature Authentication in the Internet Key Exchange Version 2 (IKEv2) using PQC"
-abbrev: "Signature Authentication in IKEv2 using ML-DSA"
+abbrev: "Signature Authentication in IKEv2 using PQC"
 category: std

 docname: draft-reddy-ipsecme-ikev2-pqc-auth